cafjs/caf_dcinabox/README.md

 #### `cafjs device <device_options> <deviceId>`

 Simulates a device that access a CA. It uses `qemu-arm-static` to execute ARM instructions on your laptop or VM.
 This enables testing or building Docker images for the Raspberry Pi anywhere, even with modules using native extensions.
-No more cross-compilation nightmares!
+No more cross-compilation mess!

 The (Linux) host should have `binfmt` enabled and properly configured.
 In Ubuntu just install the packages `qemu-user-static` and `binfmt-support`.

 The execution speed is not that bad, mostly because `qemu-arm-static` only emulates the application, and not the OS (i.e., the I/O).
-A core of my laptop is roughly the same as an RPi 2 core.
+A CPU core of my laptop is roughly the same as an RPi 2 CPU core.

-Many applications in the RPi are not CPU intensive, and it is possible to pack about a hundred simulated devices in a large VM.
-This simplifies stress testing, CI, or debugging, in a Cloud-only environment.
+Many applications for the RPi are not CPU intensive, and it is possible to pack about a hundred simulated devices in a large VM.
+This simplifies stress testing in a Cloud-only environment.

 What about RPi I/O, like GPIO pins?
-For example, the `caf_rpi_gpio` package uses files and `inotify` to mock GPIO pins.
+For example, the `caf_rpi_gpio` package uses local files and `inotify` to mock GPIO pins.

-Simulating a device needs two running containers:
+Simulating a device will create two containers:

-* A privileged, manager container that switches/updates apps, provides tokens for single sign-on, or builds images locally.
-Its CA is an instance of the `root-gadget` application.
+* A privileged container that manages apps, providing tokens for single sign-on, or building images locally.
+Its corresponding CA is an instance of the `root-gadget` application.
 See package `extra/caf_gadget_daemon` for details.
-* An application container, which could be privileged or unprivileged depending on the application needs.
-We use different base container images for each case, and the manager container starts them with different security profiles.

-The manager container transparently builds the app image when missing, or it has changed.
-This typicaly takes about a minute.
+* An application container to run your app.

 The `device_options` to `cafjs device` are:

 * `--deviceId <string>`: a name for this device of the form `<owner>-<caLocalName>`, for example, `foo-device1`.
 The user `foo` is always present with password `bar`.
 * `--password <string>`: a password to obtain authentication tokens.
 This argument is optional because the default password is valid for user `foo`.
-* `--rootDir <string>`: the host configuration root directory.
+* `--rootDir <string>`: the configuration root directory.
 It defaults to `/tmp`.
 To support multiple devices, `cafjs` creates subdirectories with the device name, e.g., `/tmp/foo-device1/config`.
 * `--appSuffix <string>`: the URL suffix for the Cloud services.
 It defaults to `vcap.me`.
 If set to a non-local suffix, the protocol switches to `https`, e.g., `https://root-accounts.cafjs.com`.
-This allows to simulate devices connected to a Cloud service.
+This allows the connection of a simulated device to a service deployed in the Cloud.
 * `--ipAddress <string>` The network interface for the service.
 Defaults to `localhost`.
 * `--port <number>` The port number for the service.
 Defaults to port 80.
 * `--debugApplication` (or just `-d`) Start the node debugger listening on host port 9230 (app only).

 #### `cafjs mkIoTImage <appLocalName> [privileged:boolean]`

-This command is not commonly used because `cafjs device` transparently creates device container images.
+This command is not commonly used because `cafjs device` creates device container images when needed.

 To execute this command we need the app running (see `cafjs run` above). `cafjs mkIoTImage` pretends to be a manager container, downloads a tar file with the app, and creates the device container image.